p-adic L-functions for unitary groups: Construction of -adic -functions

 In the language of Corollary \ref{2varEuler} this admits the following reformulation.
 The statement is in terms of the highest weight $\kappa$ of the (holomorphic) representation dual to $\pi$ and a Hecke character $\chi$.
 Let the algebraic characters $\kappa$, $\rho$, $\rho^{\upsilon}$ determine one another, relative to a given $\chi$, as in Inequalities \eqref{parameters} and Equation \eqref{iota}.

-\begin{mainthm} Let $\pi$ be a cuspidal antiholomorphic automorphic representation of $G_1$ which is ordinary of type $(\kap,K)$, and let $\TT = \TT_{\pi}$ be the corresponding connected component of the ordinary Hecke algebra.
+\begin{mainthm} Let $\pi$ be a cuspidal anti-holomorphic automorphic representation of $G_1$ which is ordinary of type $(\kap,K)$, and let $\TT = \TT_{\pi}$ be the corresponding connected component of the ordinary Hecke algebra.
 Let $\varphi$ and $\varphi^{\flat}$ be respectively elements of $R$-bases of $\hat{I}_{\pi}$ and $\hat{I}_{\pi^{\flat}}$.
-Assume $\pi$ satisfies the following Hypotheses: \begin{enumerate} \item Hypothesis \ref{gor} (the Gorenstein Hypothesis) \item Hypothesis \ref{multone} (the Global Multiplicity One Hypothesis) \item Hypothesis \ref{badp} (the Minimality Hypothesis) \end{enumerate} There is a unique element
+Assume $\pi$ satisfies the following Hypotheses: \begin{enumerate} \item Hypothesis \ref{gor} (the Gorenstein Hypothesis) \item Hypothesis \ref{multone} (the Global Multiplicity One Hypothesis) \item Proposition-Hypothesis \ref{badp} (the Minimality Hypothesis) \end{enumerate} There is a unique element